 Location problem in fixed plants and 1-axis trackers.

-The only option in these cases is to manually count, photo by photo within the captured image sequence, until we know in which column the module with anomaly is located.
+The only option in these cases is to count manually, photo by photo within the sequence of captured images, until you know in which column the module with the anomaly is located.

 This arduous counting process, being manual, generates a multitude of errors.
 Approximately 1 in 20 modules are located incorrectly following this method currently widely used in the industry.